Fusion power: Radioactive waste

 Fusion reactors create far less radioactive material than fission reactors.
-Further, the material it creates is less damaging biologically, and the radioactivity dissipates within a time period that is well within existing engineering capabilities for safe long-term waste storage.
+Furthermore, the material it creates is less damaging biologically, and the radioactivity dissipates within a time period that is well within existing engineering capabilities for safe long-term waste storage.
 In specific terms, except in the case of aneutronic fusion, the neutron flux turns the structural materials radioactive.
-The amount of radioactive material at shut-down may be comparable to that of a fission reactor, with important differences.
+The amount of radioactive material at shutdown may be comparable to that of a fission reactor, with important differences.
 The half-lives of fusion and neutron activation radioisotopes tend to be less than those from fission, so that the hazard decreases more rapidly.
-Whereas fission reactors produce waste that remains radioactive for thousands of years, the radioactive material in a fusion reactor (other than tritium) would be the reactor core itself and most of this would be radioactive for about 50 years, with other low-level waste being radioactive for another 100 years or so thereafter.
+Whereas fission reactors produce waste that remains radioactive for thousands of years, the radioactive material in a fusion reactor (other than tritium) would be the reactor core itself, and most of this would be radioactive for about 50 years, with other low-level waste being radioactive for another 100 years or so thereafter.
 The fusion waste's short half-life eliminates the challenge of long-term storage.
-By 500 years, the material would have the same radiotoxicity as coal ash.
+After 500 years, the material's levels of radiotoxicity would be the same as coal ash.

 Nonetheless, classification as intermediate level waste rather than low-level waste may complicate safety discussions.

-The choice of materials is less constrained than in conventional fission, where many materials are required for their specific neutron cross-sections.
+The choice of materials is less constrained than in conventional fission, where many materials are required for their specific neutron cross sections.
 Fusion reactors can be designed using "low activation", materials that do not easily become radioactive.
 Vanadium, for example, becomes much less radioactive than stainless steel.
 Carbon fiber materials are also low-activation, are strong and light, and are promising for laser-inertial reactors where a magnetic field is not required.

 Fuel reserves

-Fusion power commonly proposes the use of deuterium as fuel and many current designs also use lithium.
+Fusion power commonly proposes the use of deuterium as fuel, and many current designs also use lithium.
 Assuming a fusion energy output equal to the 1995 global power output of about 100 EJ/yr (= 1 × 10^{20} J/yr) and that this does not increase in the future, which is unlikely, then known current lithium reserves would last 3000 years.
-Lithium from sea water would last 60 million years, however, and a more complicated fusion process using only deuterium would have fuel for 150 billion years.
-To put this in context, 150 billion years is close to 30 times the remaining lifespan of the Sun, and more than 10 times the estimated age of the universe.
+On the other hand, lithium from seawater would last 60 million years, and, together with utilizing a more complicated fusion process using only deuterium, would provide fuel for 150 billion years.

 Potential military usage

 In some scenarios, fusion power technology could be adapted to produce materials for military purposes.
-A huge amount of tritium could be produced by a fusion power station; tritium is used in the trigger of hydrogen bombs and in modern boosted fission weapons, but it can be produced in other ways.
-The energetic neutrons from a fusion reactor could be used to breed weapons-grade plutonium or uranium for an atomic bomb (for example by transmutation of ^{238}U to ^{239}Pu, or ^{232}Th to ^{233}U).
+A fusion power station could produce a significant amount of tritium; tritium is used in the trigger of hydrogen bombs and in modern boosted fission weapons, but it can be produced in other ways.
+The energetic neutrons from a fusion reactor could be used to breed weapons-grade plutonium or uranium for an atomic bomb (for example, by transmutation of ^{238}U to ^{239}Pu, or ^{232}Th to ^{233}U).

 A study conducted in 2011 assessed three scenarios: